senkevich4000/ili_volume_raycasting/README.md

 To run the server use ```node index.js``` or ```make```

 ## TODO
+* Change the pivot of the cuboid from (0, 0, 0) to its center.
 * Generate colormap from colorstops, remove predefined assets.
 * Think about serialization.
 * DataLoader should also load shape volume.